-Food Nation's Visitor Centre in central Copenhagen welcomes international delegations, providing them with an introduction to Danish capabilities within food.
-An interactive installation at the centre gives visitors an up-to-date overview of the food value chain based on their individual interests.
+Food Nation's Visitor Centre welcomes international delegations, providing them with an introduction to Danish capabilities within food and agriculture.
+An interactive installation at the centre gives visitors an up-todate overview of the food value chain based on their individual interests.
 It is the ideal starting point before visiting Danish food producers and production facilities.

-Food Nation is a great place to start learning about how Denmark can support sustainable development through collaboration.
-Find out more about our services, the Danish food sector and arranging a visit to the Food Nation visitor centre at foodnationdenmark.dk
+Food Nation is a great place to start learning about how Denmark can support sustainable development through collaboration and how you can benefit from the Danish food cluster.

+Find out more about Food Nation's services and arrange a visit to Food Nation Visitor Centre in Copenhagen or Aarhus at foodnationdenmark.com